THE VANISHING AMERICAN JEW

 American Jews -- numbered at 5,200,000 strong in 2000 -- constitute the second largest and the most influential Jewish community in the World.
 Yet, that figure hardly provides the objective observer with any insight as to the community's future viability.
 To glimpse such an insight, one must examine those twin scourges of Jewish life -- Love and Hate, more formally known as Assimilation and Antisemitism.

-The study also discovered that, due to an ongoing intermarriage rate in excess of 50%, of all children under the age of 12 with Jewish parentage, less than half have two Jewish parents.
+The study also discovered that, due to an ongoing intermarriage rate in excess of 50%, of all children under the age of 12 with Jewish parentage in the United States, less than half have two Jewish parents.
 Of the more than half with a gentile parent, (according to other surveys) only a quarter thereof will be raised as Jews.
 Of these, only a small minority will marry other Jews, as it will be almost impossible for an intermarried Jew, however sincere, to convince his or her child to do what he or she failed to do, namely: marry a fellow Jew.

-However, Assimilation is not the only problem facing the American Jewish community.
+However, Assimilation and a low birth rate are not the only problems facing the American Jewish community.
 In its June 2002 "Survey Of Antisemitism In America" the Anti-Defamation League found that one third of all Americans believe that Jews have "dual loyalties" (i.e., they are potentially treasonous) and that one fifth of all Americans believe that Jews have "too much power in the U.S. today" (i.e., they are potentially dangerous).
 Ironically, it was once perversely believed that the multiplicity of ethnic groups inhabiting America -- constituting a plethora of inviting targets for the majority population's hostility -- would provide a bulwark against an obsessive hatred of American Jews.
 Instead, it seems that at least some of these immigrants simply brought their Jew-hatred with them, thereby finding at least some common ground with those Americans who had arrived before them.

 The Message is clear.
 The American Exile will end, whether by Assimilation or Antisemitism -- more likely, by a combination of both.